google/WebFundamentals/src/content/en/updates/posts/2016/01/urlsearchparams.markdown

 [Try the demo](https://googlechrome.github.io/samples/urlsearchparams/index.html)

-Chrome 49 implements `URLSearchParams` from the [URL spec](https://url.spec.whatwg.org/#urlsearchparams), an API which is useful for fiddling around with URL parameters.
-I think of `URLSearchParams` an equivalent convenience to URLs as `FormData` was to forms.
+Chrome 49 implements `URLSearchParams` from the [URL spec](https://url.spec.whatwg.org/#urlsearchparams), an API which is useful for fiddling around with URL query parameters.
+I think of `URLSearchParams` as an equivalent convenience to URLs as `FormData` was to forms.

 So what can you do with it?
 Given a URL string, you can easily extract parameter values: